Japan Cuts

-JAPAN CUTS: Festival of New Japanese Film is an annual festival of modern Japanese cinema held at New York City's Japan Society.
+JAPAN CUTS: Festival of New Japanese Film is an annual festival of modern Japanese cinema presented by New York City's Japan Society.
 The festival was first held in 2007, growing out of the Japan Society's popular bi-annual series, New Films from Japan.
 But where New Films from Japan was a series that showed, on average, ten films over the course of several months, the JAPAN CUTS festival has scheduled an average of 25-30 films, many of them premieres, over two weeks during the month of July.
 Screenings are held in Japan Society's 260-seat Lila Acheson Wallace Auditorium.